al3xfar0s/al3xfar0s.github.io/_posts/2021-01-12-pihole-and-docker-how-to-enable-https.markdown

 }
 {% endhighlight %}

-Now, the official docker compose file has 2 folders that must be mounted locally in order to preserve settings, /etc/pihole/ and /etc/dnsmasq.d/
+Now that we have all the above in place we can go through the docker compose file, the official docker compose file has 2 folders that must be mounted locally in order to preserve settings, /etc/pihole/ and /etc/dnsmasq.d/

 We need to mount 3 more files in order to make this work, combined.pem, fullchain.pem and external.conf.

-Below is the docker compose file I am using to make this work.
+Below is an example of the docker compose file I am using to make this work.
 Again, make sure the paths are up to date and the password is set to your password.
 If you want to use the random password feature then comment it out.

 {% highlight bash %}
 version: "2"